underdoggum/seir_penguin_project_1/readme.md

 \
 [See working site here!](https://seir-penguin-project-1-roan.vercel.app)\
 \
-This JavaScript-based turn-taking trivia game allows players to compete in the Science trivia category with randomized questions and shows players scores as they play throughout the game.\
+This JavaScript-based, 2-player, turn-taking trivia game allows players to compete in the Science trivia category with randomized questions and shows players scores as they play throughout the game.
-\
-This is the first project administered in General Assembly's Software Engineering Immersive bootcamp, which uses the Front-End web development technologies listed below.

 ## Technologies Used